SRLG-Marketing/injury-info/LIA-REPUTABLE-SOURCES-SETUP.md

 ## 🎯 Overview

-Your reputable sources system has been enhanced to **always include at least one Legal Injury Advocates (LIA) source** in every AI response.
-This ensures that LIA links appear consistently in the "Other Helpful Sources" section, providing users with legal assistance options alongside medical and government sources.
+Your reputable sources system has been updated to **include only relevant sources** in AI responses.
+This ensures that users receive the most helpful and contextually appropriate links in the "Other Helpful Sources" section, including medical and legal information sources that are directly relevant to their query.

 ## 🚀 How It Works

-### Automatic LIA Source Inclusion
+### Relevant Source Selection
-- **Total Sources**: 4 sources per response (increased from 3)
+- **Total Sources**: Up to 4 sources per response
-- **LIA Sources**: Always includes 1 LIA source
+- **Source Types**: Medical, government, research, legal sources
-- **Other Sources**: 3 additional reputable sources (medical, government, research)
+- **Relevance-Based**: Only includes sources that are relevant to the user's query
-- **Fallback Protection**: If Google Sheets is unavailable, fallback LIA sources are used
+- **Fallback Protection**: If Google Sheets is unavailable, fallback sources are used

 ### Source Priority
-1. **LIA Source**: Always included (highest scoring LIA source)
+1. **Relevant Sources**: Sources that best match the user's query
 2. **Medical Sources**: Mayo Clinic, NIH, CDC, etc.
 3. **Government Sources**: FDA, EPA, court records
 4. **Research Sources**: Academic studies, peer-reviewed papers